 Street Law Graduate Teaching Fellowships

-Since 1972, the Street Law Program has provided law-related educational services in the District of Columbia public high schools and other community centers.
-Street Law's purpose is to provide legal education to laypersons while also aiding in the professional development of the law students who teach the Street Law classes.
+Since 1972, the Street Law Program has provided law-related educational services in the District of Columbia public high schools, correctional facilities and other community centers.
+Street Law's purpose is to provide law-focused education to laypersons while also aiding in the professional development of the law students who teach the Street Law classes.
 The program seeks to provide a greater understanding of the law to those outside the legal profession and to promote the use of interactive educational methods to develop academic, critical thinking, and civic skills.
+See www.georgetownstreetlaw.com.

 The fellowship is an ideal position for someone interested in developing teaching, supervisory and research abilities in a setting that combines public education, teaching, and public interest work.
 The ideal candidate would have significant classroom or alternative teaching experience and knowledge of best practices in teaching and supervision.
 The fellowship program combines seminar teaching, field supervision of second- and third-year law students, administration, curriculum development and scholarly research in the context of practical law affecting everyday life.
-The fellowship includes a study of educational methodology, experiential legal education, substantive legal topics, and supervisory techniques.
+The fellowship includes study and implementation of interactive educational methodology, experiential legal education, substantive legal topics, and supervisory techniques.
 Upon completion of this two-year fellowship, the fellow will be awarded the degree of Master of Laws in Advocacy.

 - Supervise law students who teach year-long courses in practical law in DC high schools